DaveMBush/SmartNgRX/apps/documentation/src/app/signals-demo-walkthrough/introduction/index.md

   - **markDirtyTime:** Marks a row as dirty every 2 minutes.
   - **markDirtyFetchesNew:** Sets this value to `false`.
 This is what causes the "No Refresh".
   - **removeTime:** Removes a row from memory if it is still dirty 2 minutes after being marked dirty.
 - **Tree (No Remove):** This demo does not remove rows from memory once they've been loaded, but it does mark them dirty so they can be refreshed.
-You might use this feature if your application does not display a lot of data and can support the extra memory preasure.
+You might use this feature if your application does not display a lot of data and can support the extra memory pressure.
 It can also make your application feel faster so you might strategically apply it to select entities in your application.
   - **markDirtyTime:** Marks a row dirty every 2 minutes.
   - **removeTime:** This is set to `0` so rows are never removed from memory.
 - **Tree (No Dirty):** This demo sets the markDirtyTime to -1 so that nothing ever gets marked dirty.
 This means that data will never be refreshed and it will never be removed from memory.
-You would typically use this feture for lookup tables that don't change often so there is no reason to refresh them.
+You would typically use this feature for lookup tables that don't change often so there is no reason to refresh them.
   - **markDirtyTime:** This is set to -1 so that nothing ever gets marked dirty or gets removed from memory.